slave-blocker/frontend-monero-pool/README.md

 ### Key Features

 - Utilizes Caddy as the web server and HAProxy for port management.
-- Ensures compatibility with the latest versions of Ubuntu, Node.js, and Monero software.
+- Ensures compatibility with the latest versions of Ubuntu and Monero software.
 - Adapted from the original code of `supportxmr-gui`.

 ## Installation Instructions